 - 1. Refer to the MAINTENANCE section of your Cobra instruction manual for adjustments that may be applicable. - 2.
+Defective parts removed from units which are within the 90-Day Limited Warranty period should be sent PREPAID to the Service Department listed below.
+Be sure to state the model and serial number of the unit from which the parts were removed and date the unit was purchased.
+These parts will be exchanged at no charge, under the terms of the Warranty. - 3.
 If the above-mentioned procedures do not correct the problem you are experiencing with your unit, pack it securely (preferably in the original carton or double-packed).
 Enclose a letter describing the problem and include your name and address.
 Deliver to, or ship PREPAID (UPS preferred) to the nearest Cobra authorized service agency (see list enclosed with unit).